preshathakkar/cs203-winter-2015/exams/exam02.md

 2. The three possible time complexity for accessing a map key are _O(n)_, _O(log n)_ and _O(c)_ .
 Provide an explanation as to why this case.

-3. What are the two essential aspects of